-Sporting Wheelies and Disabled Association provides development opportunities for new players to improve their skill level and fitness.
-Local development opportunities may include training sessions, development camps and representative squads.
+Sporting Wheelies and Disabled Association provides a number of opportunities for new players to improve their skill level and fitness; such as local programs, training sessions and development camps.